-Steve Mnuchin Says Quarantine Is Being Looked At As A ’10 To 12 Week Scenario’
+Steve Mnuchin Says Stimulus Is Being Looked At As A ’10 To 12 Week Scenario’

 The treasury secretary explained that the stimulus is aimed at rescuing those impacted by the pandemic.
 The package will include direct deposit payments for Americans that will average $3,000 for a family of four.
 Though it has been rumored that there will be two different payments, Mnuchin clarified that this would be a one-time payment for now.

-The stimulus will also include money for hospitals and medical professionals, along with loans for small businesses to get them back on their feet when the outbreak has receded.
+The stimulus will also include money for hospitals and medical professionals, along with loans for small businesses to get them back on their feet once the outbreak has receded.

 There will also be money for airlines and other industries being decimated by the crisis.

-The U.S. crossed 25,000 cases of the virus on Sunday morning, with at least 325 people dead.
-Mnuchin insisted during the interview that no one expected the virus to explode like it had, though some reports contradict this statement, indicating that the Trump administration was warned in advance.
+The U.S. had 25,000-plus cases of the virus as of Sunday morning, with at least 325 people dead.
+Mnuchin insisted during the interview that no one expected the virus to explode like it had, though some reports contradict this statement, indicating that the Trump administration was warned well in advance.

 Joined @FoxNewsSunday to discuss the money, loans and other support we’re getting quickly to American workers and small businesses.
 Help is on the way! pic.twitter.com/qW8JS0peIb